 Perhaps the most important is understanding that playing YouTube in your waiting room is illegal.
 Showing YouTube videos in a public setting, or pulling videos from YouTube itself for your waiting room – without expressed consent or permission, violates YouTube’s Terms of Service.
 In the end, you can’t put YouTube on your waiting room TV for the same reasons you can’t play Netflix.
 It costs a lot more than most businesses are willing to spend in order to license content legally.
 In addition, some content owners don’t want to play their content inside of certain businesses and it’s their decision to make, they own it.

 2. It Takes Money away from Content Producers

 Content creators struggle to produce videos from the small amount of money YouTube ad revenue provides them.
 When those videos are played in a public setting, it’s effectively robbing them of monetization they need in order to keep producing.

 Imagine a patient comes to visit you, individually, to learn more about a medical specialty you offer.
 You would charge each patient that comes in for a visit.
 If that patient took a recording of you giving advice without your permission, and shared it with others inside of another medical practice or business without giving you your rate, you would not approve.
-Displaying YouTube videos is much the same way.
+Displaying YouTube videos in your waiting room without proper licensing is along the same lines.
 Videos licensed for public display or distribution are priced differently than ones made for private one-off viewing.

 3. The Risk of “Related Videos”